When you bake these tender biscotti cookies, the aroma of sweet peppermint will instantly fill your house with Christmas spirit.

 Combine butter and sugar in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add eggs; continue beating until well mixed.
 Add flour and baking powder; beat at low speed until well mixed.
 Stir in crushed candy.

 Divide dough into fourths on lightly floured surface with lightly floured hands.
-Shape each into 9x1 1/2-inch logs.
-Place logs 3 inches apart onto lightly greased large cookie sheet.
+Shape each into 9x1 1/2-inch log.
+Place logs 3 inches apart onto parchment-lined large cookie sheet.

 Carefully remove logs to cutting surface.
-Cut into 1/2-inch slices with sharp serrated knife.
-(Discard ends).
+Cut into 1/2-inch slices on bias with sharp serrated knife.
+(Discard ends.)
 Arrange pieces on same cookie sheet, cut-side down.
-Continue baking 12-14 minutes, turning once, or until cookies are lightly browned and crisp on both sides.
+Continue baking, turning once, 12-14 minutes or until cookies are lightly browned and crisp on both sides.
 Remove to cooling rack; cool completely.